-A COFO proposal was submitted to the newly formed Voter Education Project (VEP) of the Southern Regional Council in February 1962, under the signature of Dr. Henry, then, as now, state NAACP head and head of COFO (press rumors that he has writhdrawn from COFO are false).
+A COFO proposal was submitted to the newly formed Voter Education Project (VEP) of the Southern Regional Council

+When the staff and volunteers of COFO, in February 1962, under the signature of met in December to chart the future of head and head of COFO (press rumors that he has writhdrawn from COFO are false).
 VEP had announced that it would finance voter registration drives in the South, but it did not support COFO's plan until after the August meeting in Clarksdale.